jbcoe/iso_cpp_decay_ref/paper.md

 ```

 User-defined types can make full use of template deduction and reference
-wrappers without any load on the user.  reference_wrapper is an
+wrappers without any load on the user.  `reference_wrapper` is an
-'expert-friendly' feature, this proposal ensures that users user-defined class
+'expert-friendly' feature, this proposal ensures that user-defined class
 templates will get its benefits for free.

 ## Acknowledgements